 |Miles to go!|

-As you walk towards the ocean, the water starts to turn emarald and the roots of the trees are even more visible.
+As you walk towards the ocean, the water starts to turn emerald and the roots of the trees are even more visible.
 And they are as creepy as they can get!

-And then suddenly, we came across the source of the fresh water.
-It is small stream coming from some not so far away elevated land.
-This was a serene sight
+And then suddenly, we came across the source of the freshwater.
+It is a small stream coming from some not so far away elevated land.
+This was a serene sight:

-Keeping the haunting vibes aside, this place is very pretty and quiet.
-And it is definitely worth a visit.
+Keeping the haunting vibes aside, this place is beautiful and quiet.
+And it is worth a visit.
 I don’t repent not going to the crowded emerald pool or the tiger cave.

 This place is sheer beauty.
-And once you come out of this place, there are small snack stalls with all kinds of sea food and some very local sweets.
-I tried this amazing solidified milk sweet, whose name I keep on forgetting.
+And once you come out of this place, there are small snack stalls with all kinds of seafood and some very local sweets.
+I tried this fantastic solidified milk sweet, whose name I keep on forgetting.
 I loved it – so much that I did not even wait to click its picture and finished it.

-Then there was barbecued bananas served with condensed milk and coconut.
-I didn not like it much but yes, worth a try.
-I never imagined that bananas can be eaten like this!
+Then there were barbecued bananas served with condensed milk and coconut.
+I did not like it much but yes, worth a try.
+I never imagined that bananas could be eaten like this!

 We then started for the Fossil Shell beach.
-We were tired and famished and by now the sun has started to shine as brightly as it can.
+We were tired and hungry and by now the sun has begun to shine as brightly as it can.
 Therefore, we decided to skip the tour to the beach.
 We took our halt near the Fossil shell beach, had a li’l lunch, shopped for pearls and then came back.